KBSBAUDRICE/Retarget/README.md

 - Align bone
 - Multiple selection support

-An a lot of bug Fix and much more
+Lots of bug fixes and more

 ----------------------
 here's all the feature